Thursday, October 1, 2015

 Interview with Sandy Stone

-Monika: Today it is my pleasure and honor to interview Sandy Stone, an American academic theorist, writer, and founder of the academic discipline of transgender studies.
-She is currently Associate Professor and Founding Director of the Advanced Communication Technologies Laboratory (ACTLab) and the New Media Initiative in the Department of Radio-TV-Film at the University of Texas at Austin.
-Hello Sandy!
+Monika: Today I have the great pleasure and honor of speaking with Sandy Stone, a pioneering academic theorist, writer, performance artist, and widely recognized founder of the field of transgender studies.
+She is Associate Professor Emerita at the University of Texas at Austin, where she established the groundbreaking Advanced Communication Technologies Laboratory (ACTLab) and the New Media Initiative in the Department of Radio-Television-Film.
+Hello, Sandy!

 The cover via thranesen.dk